‘The Bachelor’ Finale: Vanessa Allegedly Hiding A Huge Secret From Nick And Fans

 Whether or not Viall and Grimaldi will last is yet to be seen.
 According to Us Magazine, the couple will have to overcome four major hurdles if they want to walk down the aisle in the near future.

 For starters, the pair needs to work out their living arrangements.
-Grimaldi, who considers Canada her home, is relocating to Los Angeles while Viall finishes out the upcoming season of Dancing With the Stars.
+Grimaldi, who considers Canada her home, is relocating to Los Angeles while Viall finishes out the upcoming season of Dancing with the Stars.
 After that, however, insiders claim that they haven’t decided on where they want to live.

 Speaking of DWTS, Viall hasn’t been able to concentrate on his budding relationship with Grimaldi due to his commitment to the show.
 Although this is probably Viall’s last chance to be in front of the camera, Grimaldi isn’t happy about being sidelined.